-Through playful, hands-on projects, participants will learn how to use their smartphones to create better photographs.
-Students will learn about composition, lighting techniques, and how to manipulate their images to produce effects.
-There will be a sprinkling of learning about the history of photography by making photographs using a nineteenth century technique and “faking” nineteenth century techniques using apps.
-At the end of each session students will share and discuss their experimental photographs with the group.
+Through playful, hands-on projects, participants will learn how to use their smartphones to create nineteenth century photographic effects.
+Students will learn about craft, composition, lighting techniques, and how to manipulate their images using apps.
+There will be a sprinkling of learning about historical photographic processes and compositional concerns.
+Students will then set up photographic tableaux’s and use apps to “fake” these nineteenth century techniques, At the end of each session students will share and discuss their experimental photographs with the group.
 Students should expect to spend each 3-hour session in a mix of online instruction, individual studio practice (with instructor on-call), and an end-of-the-day sharing session.

 College of Liberal Arts